Life thru a Lens: Commercial performance

-The album was released in October 1997, not long after Williams's stint in rehab.
-The album was launched with his first live solo gig at the Élysée Montmartre in Paris.
-At first, the album was slow to take off, debuting at number 11 on the UK Albums Chart, and falling to 104 not long after release, having sold a little over 30,000 copies.
-The album reached the number one position after spending 27 weeks on the chart, as a consequence of the huge success of the "Angels" single, boosting the album's sales to 300,000.
-The album spent a total of 218 weeks on the chart and two weeks at number one, becoming the 58th best selling album of all time with sales of 2.4 million copies.
-Despite the album's success in Williams' homeland, it failed to make a bigger impact in the international market.
-However, in Argentina, the album reached the top ten in early 1998.
-The album has sold more than 4 million copies worldwide.
-The album has been certified as 8× Platinum in the UK.
+Life thru a Lens was released in October 1997, not long after Williams's stint in rehab.
+It was launched with his first live solo gig at the Élysée Montmartre in Paris.
+At first, the album was slow to take off, debuting at #11 on the UK Albums Chart, and falling to 104 not long after release, having sold a little over 30,000 copies.
+It reached the number one position after spending 27 weeks on the chart, as a consequence of the enormous success of the "Angels" single, boosting the album's sales to 300,000.
+The album spent a total of 218 weeks on the chart and two weeks at #1, becoming the 58th best-selling album of all time in the UK with sales of 2.4 million copies.
+Despite its success in Williams' homeland, the album failed to make a bigger impact in the international market.
+Still, it reached the top 10 in Argentina in early 1998.
+Life thru a Lens has sold more than 4 million copies worldwide and has been certified as 8× Platinum in the UK.